 Although both of Magento’s ecommerce offerings have their advantages, there are certain drawbacks as well.
-Here are a few to consider:
+Here are two to consider:

 Whereas many ecommerce platforms advertise their ease of use, this is not a quality bestowed upon Magento.
 For Open Source in particular, this is probably one of the biggest issues.
 If you don’t have a development background, or don’t want to pay for someone to install, develop, and work on the software, Open Source is going to be nearly impossible to use.
-As for Magento Commerce, although it’s an all-inclusive platform, it’s easy to see how the amount of features could be overwhelming and therefore, could be possibly be complicated and confusing to actually use.
+As for Magento Commerce, although it’s an all-inclusive platform, it’s easy to see how the number of features could be overwhelming and possibly complicated and confusing to actually use.

 For many small businesses, cost is a huge consideration, especially if you’re just starting out.
-Whether you’re a small or medium size businesses, the price is a definite disadvantage of Magento Commerce and Magento Open Source.
+Whether you’re a small or medium-sized business, the price is a definite disadvantage of Magento Commerce and Magento Open Source.
 Although it’s difficult to determine the exact cost of either option, Magento customer reviews seem to suggest it can be quite high.

-Just as with the positives, the Magento community reviews are consistent on the negatives of the platform as well.
-As we mentioned, Magento users view the price as a big drawback, regardless of the version being used.
+On the other hand, Magento users view the price as a big drawback, regardless of the version being used.
 Although the “free” element of Open Source seems appealing, customers confirm that there is, in fact, a large cost involved with actually getting your business up and running.
-The price associated with either platform, customers feel, is only appropriate for bigger or rapidly growing businesses.
+The price associated with either platform, customers feel, is only appropriate for larger or rapidly growing businesses.
 Additionally, users of both systems (as well as developers) report that it’s not user-friendly, can be overcomplicated, and it’s difficult to train employees to use it.

 If you’re looking into Magento for your ecommerce platform, there are also many industry competitors you should consider.
 Here are two worthy alternatives:

-Although Magento has an unparalleled list of features, Shopify’s platform is also pretty inclusive.
-In addition, if they don’t have a functionality you desire, you can choose from over 1,200 apps in the Shopify app store to extend your capabilities.
+Shopify also boasts a long list of features, as well as over 1,200 apps to extend your capabilities.
 Furthermore, where users report that Magento can be complicated and often requires developer-level knowledge, selling on Shopify is generally considered simple, user-friendly, and accessible for all business sizes.

-A huge difference between OpenCart and Magento Open Source, however, is the ease of use.
-Although OpenCart does require some technical knowledge, it’s said to be much easier to set up, implement, and maintain—making it more accessible for small businesses who are interested in an open-source platform.
+Although OpenCart does require some technical knowledge, it’s said to be much easier to set up, implement, and maintain—making it more accessible for small businesses that are interested in an open-source platform.
 At the end of the day, though, OpenCart is pretty reliant on plug-ins and actual customization, so you might need the help of a developer to get the most out of it.
-Nevertheless, OpenCart certainly stands up as a competitor to Magento Open Source and is worth a look if this functionality is something you’re interested in.